nnellans/github-workflows-guide/README.md

           - source:destinationPath
         options: --cpus 1 # specifies additional options for the docker create command, --network is not supported
 ```
+- Optional
-- only supported on Microsoft-hosted Ubuntu runners, or self-hosted Linux runners
+- Only supported on Microsoft-hosted Ubuntu runners, or self-hosted Linux runners
-- not supported inside a composite action
+- Not supported inside a composite action

 ### Job.Strategy
 [Documentation - Using a Matrix for your Jobs](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs)